bobhansky/optix_pt/README.md

 This project implement BSSRDF (Diphole diffusion by Henrik Wann Jensen) with Nvidia Optix 6.5, CUDA 10.1

-Implementation follows the blog https://rendering-memo.blogspot.com/2015/01/bssrdf-importance-sampling-1-kickoff.html,

-Which is a cpu implementation of "A Practical Model for Subsurface Light Transport" by Henrik Wann Jensen et al.
+Theory is from "A Practical Model for Subsurface Light Transport" by Henrik Wann Jensen et al.

+Implementation refers to the blog https://rendering-memo.blogspot.com/2015/01/bssrdf-importance-sampling-1-kickoff.html,

+The code is nearly the same as what I did in Lajolla renderer (https://github.com/bobhansky/Edits_On_Lajolla), where I did a cpu implementation of BSSRDF.

 All equations below come from the 2 resources above.